Retool: Saving developers from internal tools since 2017 😇

 “Whenever engineers would talk to each other about building internal tools, Retool would come up and new teams would try it.” - Rohan Chopra, Sr. Director of Engineering, Doordash

-Retool grew 3x in revenue in the last year, and below are some of the ways in which they did it.
+Retool grew at rocketship speeds in revenue in the last year, and below are some of the ways in which they did it.

 "Retool university" is a near-exhaustive resource dump aimed at making the onboarding process as easy as pie, especially for non-technical users.
 Together with a community that they've built to offer support, feature requests, etc., users are empowered to jump minor hurdles on their own.